June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Begin with a 60-second emotional check-in three times a day—name one feeling and one bodily sensation.

-How can I tell if feedback is a useful blind spot or just an opinion?
+How do I tell if feedback is a useful blind spot or just an opinion?

 Anchor feedback to observable behavior and specific moments.
 Listen without defending; later, weigh whether it repeats across sources.